Icydeath/HealbotConfigurator/README.md

 ![Screenshot](HealbotConfigurator.png)

 **TODO:**

-- [ ] Add the ability to edit the settings.lua
-- [ ] Add the ability to edit the bufflists.lua
+- [x] Add the ability to edit the bufflists.lua
-- [ ] Add the ability to edit the cure_potency.lua
+- [x] Add the ability to edit the cure_potency.lua
-- [ ] Add the ability to edit the priorites.lua
+- [x] Add the ability to edit the priorites.lua
-- [ ] Add the ability to edit the action_buff_map.lua